1982 Wilkes-Barre shootings: Shootings

-On the night of September 24, 1982, Banks drank large quantities of straight gin and took prescription drugs at his home on Schoolhouse Lane in Wilkes-Barre, Pennsylvania.
+On the night of September 24, 1982, Banks drank a large quantity of gin and took prescription drugs at his home on Schoolhouse Lane in Wilkes-Barre, Pennsylvania.
 The next morning on September 25, 1982, he used an AR-15 semi-automatic rifle to kill eight people in his house, including three women in their 20s (all girlfriends and mothers of his children) and five children, four of them his.
 Two of the women were sisters.
-Banks dressed in military fatigues and went outside, where he saw 22-year-old Jimmy Olsen and 24-year-old Ray Hall, Jr, leaving a house across the street.
+Banks dressed in military fatigues and went outside, where he saw 22-year-old Jimmy Olsen and 24-year-old Ray Hall Jr, leaving a house across the street.
 He shot them both, reportedly yelling that they "would not tell anyone about this" before firing.
 He hit both men, fatally wounding Hall; Olsen survived.
 Banks drove away.

 Banks went to Heather Highlands mobile home park, where his former girlfriend Sharon Mazzillo and their son Kissamayu lived, of whom he had been trying to gain custody.
 Banks forced his way in and shot Mazzillo.
 He then shot and killed his sleeping son.
-Banks killed Sharon’s mother, who was trying to call the police, and Sharon's 7-year-old nephew, who was also in the home.
-Sharon’s brother, whom Banks did not see, hid in the closet.
-He was the only survivor and called the police, identifying Banks as the shooter.
+Banks killed Sharon's mother, who was trying to call the police, and Sharon's 7-year-old nephew, who was also in the home.
+Sharon was shot in the heart and the other three were shot in the head.
+Sharon's brothers, whom Banks did not see, hid, one in a closet and one under his mother's bed.
+They were the only survivors.
+They called the police and identified Banks as the shooter.

-When police examined the victims at the mobile home park, they connected it to Olsen and Hall's shooting, which had been discovered at Schoolhouse Lane.
+When police examined the victims at the mobile home park, they connected the incident to Olsen and Hall's shooting, which had been discovered at Schoolhouse Lane.
 They next found Banks's victims in his house.
 Police began to search for Banks, who abandoned his car and carjacked another vehicle.
-After abandoning the stolen vehicle, Banks stopped in an isolated grassy area to rest and fell asleep.
+After abandoning the stolen vehicle, Banks stopped in an isolated grassy area to rest, and subsequently fell asleep.

 After Banks awoke, he visited his mother's house (also in Wilkes-Barre.)
-He was said to confess his crimes to her.
+He was said to have confessed his crimes to her.
 She drove him to the house of Jacob Whitt, a friend of Banks, where he sent her away and prepared for a standoff with police.

 A standoff between Banks and police began.
 The police brought his mother to their base to talk with Banks.
 They tried various tactics to get the murderer to surrender, including having a false news report played over WILK radio saying that the children were alive and needed blood to survive.
 The police tried other tactics to draw Banks out of the house.
 Finally, Robert Brunson, a former co-worker of Banks, was able to talk him out after a 4-hour standoff.
-As of September 30, 1982, Banks was charged with eight counts of murder, attempted murder, aggravated assault, reckless endangerment, grand theft auto, armed robbery, and felonious theft.
+On September 30, 1982, Banks was charged with eight counts of murder, attempted murder, aggravated assault, reckless endangerment, grand theft auto, armed robbery, and felonious theft.
 Banks was held without bail.